Beta NOPS Scheme

 For companies interested in joining the BETA NOPS Scheme an application form and further information can be downloaded here:

-Any company making claims relating to NOPS must be a member of the scheme as the scheme involves more than purely auditing to the NOPS appendix as part of a UFAS audit.
+Any company making claims relating to NOPS must be a member of the scheme as the scheme involves more than purely auditing to the NOPS code.
 Having product made in a NOPS accredited manufacturing plant does NOT mean that the company marketing the product is NOPS accredited.

 The following companies have signed up to be audited under the new codes.